udexon/GEISHA/Roadmap_TechSing.md

 ## E. Timeline towards Technological Singularity

+1. Summary so far

+- C = no OpenCV function, just snapshot
+- D = basic OpenCV functions

+2. From C and D, what's next?

 As we have outlined in GEISHA README ....

 Function to map graph search key to Phos words are themselves Phos words.
 Add this paragraph here.